 Get to know Braden

 With his family’s background in homebuilding, Braden always knew he wanted to be involved in the industry one way or another.
 In November 2016, Braden joined the Mattamy team as a Staff Accountant.
 While in this role, Braden began to grow a deeper interest in the land development and acquisition process.
-Knowing his analytical background and interest in land, his leaders helped him transition to the land team, where he has seen incredible career growth, being promoted from Land Analyst, to Senior Land Analyst and more recently, to Land Acquisition Manager.
+Knowing his analytical background and interest in land, his leaders helped him transition to the land team, where he has seen incredible career growth, being promoted from Land Analyst, to Land Acquisition Manager, and more recently, to Director of Land Acquisition.

 Get to know more about Braden’s experience at Mattamy.